 In the present study, the functional response of different larval instars of A. astur to varying densities of the Rugose spiralling whitefly was evaluated under laboratory conditions at the Biological Control Laboratory, HRS, Ambajipeta.
 A. astur was mass-produced in the laboratory and larval instars were differentiated based on molting exuviae.
 First, second and third instars were tested to determine their prey consumption patterns across a range of whitefly densities.

-Rearing of predator A. astur
+Rearing of predator Apertochrysa astur

-The predator A. astur eggs were collected from the bio-control laboratory, HRS, Ambajipeta.
+The predator Apertochrysa astur eggs were collected from the bio-control laboratory, HRS, Ambajipeta.
 After hatching, the grubs were fed with the surrogate host C. cephalonica sterilized eggs (produced as per standard methodology) in plastic pet jars (10 cm x 15 cm).
 About 0.2 cc of UV sterilized (15 watt ultraviolet tube light for 45 minutes) C. cephalonica eggs were sprinkled along with 50 eggs of A. astur and finely cut newspaper strips folded at 2 cm interval (30 cm x 2 cm).

 After two days, the emerged grubs were collected and transferred individually with a fine camel hair brush into a small plastic vial with cap (3cm x 4.5cm) having pin sized holes for aeration in which sterilized C. cephalonica eggs were also provided to facilitate the larval feeding.
 After pupation of the grubs, the vials were uncapped and placed in basins covered with georgette black cloth and secured with rubber band till adult emergence.
 The emerged adults were carefully transferred with help of test tube into adult rearing jar (10cm x 15cm) where brown paper is placed inside the lid for harbouring the eggs laid.
 The egg cards were cut into small strips, with each strip containing 5- 10 eggs and utilised accordingly for the present study.